Winder, Georgia: History

 Creek people first inhabited the area.

 The Georgia General Assembly incorporated Winder in 1893.
-The community was named after John H. Winder, a railroad builder, and not the John H. Winder who served as a General in the Confederate Army.
+The community was named after John H. Winder who served as a General in the Confederate Army.
 Before Winder was named Winder it was originally named Jug Tavern.

 The first hotel of the Jameson Inn chain opened in Winder in 1987.

 The first Doctors’ Day observance was March 28, 1933, in Winder.
 This first observance included the mailing of cards to the physicians and their wives, flowers placed on graves of deceased doctors, including Dr. Crawford Long (who in 1842 performed the first surgery under general anesthesia), and a formal dinner in the home of Dr. and Mrs. William T. Randolph.
 After the Barrow County Alliance adopted Mrs. Eudora Brown Almond's resolution to pay tribute to the doctors, the plan was presented to the Georgia State Medical Alliance in 1933 by Mrs. E. R. Harris of Winder, president of the Barrow County Alliance.
 On May 10, 1934, the resolution was adopted at the annual state meeting in Augusta, Georgia.
 The resolution was introduced to the Women's Alliance of the Southern Medical Association at its 29th annual meeting held in St. Louis, Missouri, November 19–22, 1935, by the Alliance president, Mrs. J. Bonar White.
 Since then, Doctors' Day has become an integral part of and synonymous with, the Southern Medical Association Alliance.